 - groups and other similar structures; and undertaking contract management tasks and quality control activities.

 - Support the implementation of the ANROWS Research Management System.
 This may include supporting the development of policies, procedures, processes and systems for the assessment, commissioning and management of research projects.

 - Work collaboratively with other ANROWS team members, members of the Australian Domestic and Family Violence Death Review Network and other external stakeholders.

 - Support capacity-building, networking and partnerships.
-This may include establishing and maintaining relationships with researchers and service providers; facilitating relationships between researchers, practitioners and policymakers; and promoting Australia’s National Research Agenda to Reduce Violence against Women and their Children and ANROWS’s Research Program.
+This may include establishing and maintaining relationships with researchers and service providers; facilitating relationships between researchers, practitioners and policymakers; and promoting The Australian National Research Agenda to End Violence against Women and Children and ANROWS’s Research Program.

 - A postgraduate qualification or equivalent in a relevant discipline (e.g. social science, criminology, psychology, public health).

-- Well-developed research skills, including proven ability to write research reports, and experience collecting and analysing qualitative and quantitative data (particularly in Excel).
+- Well-developed research skills, including proven ability to write research reports, and experience collecting and analysing qualitative and quantitative data (e.g., Excel, SPSS, NVivo).

 - Excellent interpersonal and teamwork skills, including the capacity to build and maintain positive professional relationships and partnerships with non-government and government stakeholders.

 - Excellent written and verbal communication skills, including the ability to communicate effectively with a broad range of people.